Nikkei rises on hopes for European debt solution

 Olympus ended down 10.7 percent at 1,099 yen after falling as much as 18 percent to 1,012 yen, its lowest level since March 1998.

-Olympus shares have lost nearly 60 percent of their value, wiping out more than 375 billion yen of market capitalisation, since the company fired its British chief executive on Oct.
-14. It accused him of managerial incompetence, only to see him turn whistleblower about a hefty $687 million payment to advisers on an acquisition deal.
+Olympus shares have lost nearly 60 percent of their value, wiping out more than 375 billion yen of market capitalization, since the company fired its British chief executive on October 14.
+It accused him of managerial incompetence, only to see him turn whistleblower about a hefty $687 million payment to advisers on an acquisition deal.